JYLinOK/Way/README.md

 ## Updation Note:

-1. Basic and first version of Way.
+1. Added and tested the Way Auto-Router function.
-2. Founder by Jinwei Lin.
+2. Changed the name of dir htmlways to htmlway.
-3. Have a model html website.
+3. Added the auto-updation for deep-dir in both htmledit and htmlway.
-4. Can update the soure code automatically.
+4. Added a new module of wayroad to save way router files.
-5. Have three main function modules: htmlbuild, htmledit and htmlways.
+5. Renew the definition of config.json.

-Dec, 09, 2021
+Dec, 13, 2021
 (By Jinwei Lin:)